Entanglement Growth from Entangled States: A Unified Perspective on Entanglement Generation and Transport

 \textbf{Move-Dominated Dynamics.} The first class of protocols is defined by a predominant ``move'' mechanism, whose fundamental role is to redistribute existing entanglement.
 As depicted in Fig.~\ref{fig1}(d), the dynamics of MBL clearly exhibit a non-monotonic dependence of $\Delta S$ on $S_{\text{initial}}$.
 This behavior, which differs significantly from that in thermal or AL dynamics, is a key finding of this Letter.
 For nearly product states ($S_{\text{initial}} \approx 0$), $\Delta S$ is negligible due to the minimal entanglement available for transport.
 It then increases to a peak for moderately entangled states before decreasing again as $S_{\text{sat}}$ approaches the Haar measure average value.
 This distinct non-monotonic behavior serves as a hallmark of the ``move''-dominated mechanism.
-Further evidence for this ``move'' character is found in the identical non-monotonic feature present in the random SWAP circuit dynamics, which serves as the baseline for ``move''-driven dynamics.
+More importantly, we find the quantitative agreement of the results from MBL and random SWAP circuits, although the time scales for entanglement saturation are distinct for these dynamics.
+This agreement is highly non-trivial: it implies that despite the complex Hamiltonian origin of MBL, its effective entanglement dynamics approximately reduces to a simple shuffling of bipartitions.
 This class also encompasses RQC(C) and (D), as illustrated in Fig.~\ref{fig1}(e).
 This is directly explained by their gate-level action, which functions similarly to a SWAP operator.
 For example, when an RQC(C) or (D) gate acts on the first two spins of the state $\left\vert\uparrow\uparrow\downarrow\right\rangle+\left\vert\uparrow\downarrow\uparrow\right\rangle$, the transformation yields $\mathrm{e}^{-\mathrm{i}\beta/4}\left\vert\uparrow\uparrow\downarrow\right\rangle-\mathrm{i}\mathrm{e}^{\mathrm{i}\beta/4}\left\vert\downarrow\uparrow\uparrow\right\rangle$.
 This effectively converts entanglement from between the last two spins to between the first and third spins, thereby realizing the ``move'' operation at the microscopic level.

 \textbf{Build and Move Hybrid Dynamics.} The second class of dynamics exhibits a hybrid ``build-and-move'' character.
 In conventional thermal systems, a significant $\Delta S$ emerges even from initial product states ($S_{\text{initial}} = 0$), signifying ``build'' mechanism that generates entanglement from scratch (Fig.~\ref{fig1}(d)).
 This entanglement increase, $\Delta S$, diminishes as $S_{\text{initial}}$ rises.
 Similarly, free fermion systems also reach the equilibrium with weaker ``build'' capabilities due to extensive conserved quantities, resulting in a smaller $\Delta S$.
 Consistent with this, RQCs with general $\alpha \in (0, \pi) \cup (\pi, 2\pi)$, including both thermal RQC and RQC(B), also show the same monotonically decreasing trend of $\Delta S$, as shown in Fig.~\ref{fig1}(e).
 The ability of these RQCs to effectively generate entanglement from product states—for instance, transforming $\left\vert\uparrow\downarrow\right\rangle$ into the entangled state $\mathrm{e}^{\mathrm{i}\beta/4}\left(\cos\frac\alpha2\left\vert\uparrow\downarrow\right\rangle-\mathrm{i}\sin\frac\alpha2\left\vert\downarrow\uparrow\right\rangle\right)$, further corroborates the pervasive ``build'' mechanism within this class.
 Specifically, RQC(B) with $\beta=0$ mimics free fermion dynamics.
 Moreover, with increasing $S_{\text{initial}}$, the ``move'' aspect for these systems also becomes a prominent contributor to the overall entanglement growth.